Talentech/EvaluationApi/README.md

 - Results - Results after a candidate has completed an assessment test or reference check.
 This will be posted from the API connector and back to the Evaluation API
 - ApiBaseUrl - The base url of the Api Connector.
 This is used to resolve the endpoints the Evaluation API expects the API connector to make available.

-# What is needed to integrate:
+# What is needed to integrate
 The endpoints below must be implemented by a partner in order to integrate with the Talentech Evaluation API.
 - Invitations endpoint
 - Health check endpoint
 - Evaluations endpoint
-- Authorization endpoints (See the oauth section below)
+- Authorization endpoints (See the OAuth section below)

-The relative URLS implemented by the partners can be found here: https://github.com/Talentech/EvaluationApiSampleIntegration/blob/master/src/Config/Constants.cs
+The relative URLs implemented by the partners can be found here: https://github.com/Talentech/EvaluationApiSampleIntegration/blob/master/src/Config/Constants.cs

 The partner should post results back to the EvaluationApi.
 In order to do this, an access token must be retrieved from a token server managed by Talentech.
 This token should be included in the authorization header with the api call to the EvaluationApi.
 A sample implementation of how this can be done in dotnet core can be found here: